Set the password expiration policy for your organization

 Important

-Password expiration notifications are no longer supported in the Microsoft 365 admin center and Microsoft 365 apps.
+Password expiration notifications are no longer supported in the Microsoft 365 admin center and Microsoft 365 productivity apps.

 Important things you need to know about the password expiration feature